bokkypoobah/FixedSupplyTokenFactory/UserGuide.md

 #### 10. Transaction confirmed

-* MyCrypto provides a link to the transaction in EtherScan:
+* MyCrypto provides a link to the transaction in EtherScan at the bottom of the page:
     <kbd><img src="images/MyCrypto-TransactionHash.png" /></kbd><br />
 * The [transaction](https://ropsten.etherscan.io/tx/0xa633597b4051fd1c64cc9f0295c5947bf5a4a9a3c18a4e656db17c3da80040c2) in EtherScan:
     <kbd><img src="images/EtherScan-ConfirmedTransaction.png" /></kbd><br />